xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 It’s important to check UCS appliance is healthy before proceeding further.
 This can be verified on the CIMC interface and no faults should be reported:
 ![UCS-CIMC-precheck.png]({{site.baseurl}}/images/UCS-CIMC-precheck.png)

-Review faults and logs and ensure there is anything suspicious:
+Review faults and logs and ensure there is nothing suspicious:
 ![UCS-CIMC-precheck.png]({{site.baseurl}}/images/UCS-CIMC-precheck.png)

 In case of doubt, please open a TAC case.